crilleaz/EntryScape-tools/README.md

 # EntryScape-tools
 Compilation of scripts I made to interact with EntryScape.

-We're using cookies (https://swagger.entryscape.com/#/auth/loginCookie) to authenticate the user.
+We're using cookies (https://swagger.entryscape.com/#/auth/loginCookie) to authenticate the user.<br>
 Files "cookie.txt" and "log.txt" are created with these scripts; each respective file needs permission to create these files.

 # How to?